dashohoxha/killercoda-scenarios/linux-cli/lesson10/step1.md

    script.
 In our case `/bin/bash` comes after them, so the script will be sent to `/bin/bash` to interpret it.
-The same way can be used to interpret a Python script etc. For example, in the case of a python script the fitsy line would be like this:
+The same way can be used to interpret a Python script etc. For example, in the case of a python script the first line would be like this:

    `#!/usr/bin/python3`